seruling/generate-qr-code-card-size/README.md

 # generate-qr-code-card-size

-create a card-size contain qr code and some text
+Creating a credit-card size image with qrcode and text. can work on adding logo and other stuff